Skip to code content (skip section selection)

 The following terms used in this article shall have the meanings set forth below.
 Other terms used in this article shall have the meanings set forth in the California Political Reform Act of 1974, as amended, and in the regulations of the California Fair Political Practices Commission, as amended, if defined therein.

-“Activity expense” means any payment, including any gift, made to or directly benefiting any City official or member of his or her immediate family, made by a lobbyist, lobbying firm, or lobbyist employer.
+“Activity expense” means any payment, including any gift, made to or directly benefiting any City official or member of their immediate family, made by a lobbyist, lobbying firm, or lobbyist employer.

 “Administrative proceeding(Deleted by Ord.
 No. 172,479, Eff.
 4/10/99, Oper.
 4/1/99.)